-With field research and interviewing there have been found 42 illegal landfills.
-Surely there are much more, but due to locations of research and in some cases inaccessible terrain it is hard to locate all illegal landfill locations.
+Using field research and interviewing, 42 illegal landfills have been located.
+Surely there are much more, but due to the inaccessible terrain, it is hard to locate all illegal landfill locations.
 Also, this was only a preliminary phase of the project, where the main goal was to assess the possibilities of field data collection and GIS Cloud for mapping landfill data.

 The interactive map displayed in the Map Editor, shows the content organized into three groups:

-- Mobile recycling yards are marked with light green signs.
-They are portable units, container type with the possibility of opening the area, where the reception and storage of up to 30 different types of pre-sorted waste including some types of hazardous waste are possible, all of that in smaller quantities.
+- b) Mobile recycling yards are marked with light green signs.
+They are portable units accepting storage of up to 30 different types of pre-sorted waste including some types of hazardous waste.

-- Illegal landfills are shown with orange symbols.
-Most are present at locations outside the immediate city center, on the outskirts of the city.
+- c) Illegal landfills are shown with orange symbols.
+Most are present at locations outside the immediate city center.

-Knowing that in the City of Zagreb new dumps appear on almost daily basis, having the interactive map enables quick and easy update of the situation on the field in real time, including new and updated information about recycling yards.
+Knowing that in the City of Zagreb new dumps appear almost on a daily basis, having the interactive map enables quick and easy update of the situation on the field in real time, including new and updated information about recycling yards.